Online Bachelor of Arts Degree in General Studies

 - Foundation courses that will teach you helpful skills for any industry

-The UTSA Online Multidisciplinary Studies program offers nine specializations.
+The UTSA Online Multidisciplinary Studies program offers ten specializations.
 Click each focus area to review the list of courses included.

 Frequently Asked Questions